aboxofsox/cdpm/readme.md

 cdpm [command]

 Available Commands:
   completion  Generate the autocompletion script for the specified shell help        Help about any command start       start cdpm

 Flags:
--h, --help               help for cdpm
+  -d, --duration int       How long to listen for packets. (default 30) -h, --help               help for cdpm
   -i, --interface string   Defines the interface to listen to.
+  -l, --log                Log received packets to file.
   -o, --outfile string     Output results to file. (default "results.md") -t, --toggle             Help message for toggle

 Use "cdpm [command] --help" for more information about a command.
 ```